Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 • 100% free: LinkedIn X-ray search costs nothing—use Google or our free tool

-• X-ray = Google searching LinkedIn: Use site:linkedin.com/in to search only profiles
+• X-ray = Google searching LinkedIn: Use site:linkedin.com/in/ to search only LinkedIn profiles

-• Bypasses LinkedIn limits: No login required, no commercial use restrictions
+• Bypasses LinkedIn limits: No login required, no commercial use restrictions, no daily view limits

-• Free alternative to Sales Navigator: Advanced searching without premium subscription
+• Free alternative to Sales Navigator: Get advanced searching precision without a $99.99/month premium subscription

-• Boolean operators essential: AND, OR, NOT create precise queries
+• Boolean operators are the key: AND, OR, NOT (minus sign), quotes, and parentheses create laser-focused queries

 What is LinkedIn X-Ray Search?

-Instead of LinkedIn's search bar, you use Google with a special command:
+Instead of LinkedIn's search bar, you type this into Google:

 FeatureLinkedIn SearchX-Ray Search